 Shore diving sites around Whangarei

 We go shore diving on a Saturday when we are running our Open Water and Advanced Open Water courses.
+We also try to get out on a Wednesday and even on some evenings after work during the summer.
 This is the perfect opportunity for you to come along and dive too.

 If you want to join us please let us know and we can tell you the times and places to meet.
 We will also arrange a buddy for you if you do not have one.
 If there aren't any other divers from Dive Now Whangarei joining us, then you are welcome to follow our course group.